 “Mabel, go lay down in the car.”

-(“…cause you always see some gang of half-wit hooligans rocketing along this stretch, that’s why.
+(“…cause you always see some gang of half-wit hooligans rocketing down this stretch, that’s why.
 Blind curve.”
 He’d buffed his fender with a jacket sleeve, and added, “Jeez, Daisy, slide over and quit griping.”)

 She held out a cigarette for George to light.